Last updated May 16, 2023

 Any unused server connection that has been alive for longer than this setting will be closed.
-Note that setting this to 0 does not disable the setting, instead it makes each server connection a single-use connection.
+Setting this to 0 doesn’t disable the setting, instead it makes each server connection a single-use connection.

 PGBOUNCER_SERVER_RESET_QUERY (Default: "DISCARD ALL;" in session pooling mode, empty otherwise)

 This is what the pooler uses to reset sessions after clients disconnect in session pooling mode.
-Note that there is no effective way to use this to get around the unsupported session state features when using transaction and statement pooling modes as detailed earlier in this article.
+There’s no effective way to use this to get around the unsupported session state features when using transaction and statement pooling modes as detailed earlier in this article.

 PGBOUNCER_QUERY_WAIT_TIMEOUT (Default: 120 seconds)

-This determines how long the pooler will allow a client waiting for a server connection assignment to wait before returning an error.
-If you suspect that clients are regularly waiting for server connections, dropping this to low values will help show that at the expense of those clients failing rather than eventually proceeding.
+This determines how long the pooler allows a client waiting for a server connection assignment to wait before returning an error.
+If you suspect that clients are regularly waiting for server connections, dropping this to low values helps show that at the expense of those clients failing rather than eventually proceeding.